mcoffin/Rogue/README.md

 `rogue` is very much still a **work in progress**.
 Please treat it as such.

+## Deploy Notes

+Running a `gradle :rogue-launcher:distTar` will build a distribution tarball that you can put on to your roboRIO with **one** exception.

+While you are free to compile with the official version of WPILib, `rogue` requires a *slightly* patched version of WPILib to be able to run multiple robot bundles at the same time.
+To patch WPILib, run `rogue-wpilib-patcher <original-wpilib-jar> <output-wpilib-jar>`, and then copy the output jar to the `lib` directory of the rogue distribution on your roboRIO.

 ## Features

-Rogue includes a *Launcher* which bootstraps the [Apache Felix](http://felix.apache.org/) container runtime on the RoboRIO, and set of utilities in the *wpi* directory for interfacing WPILib robots with OSGi.
+Rogue includes a *Launcher* which bootstraps the [Apache Felix](http://felix.apache.org/) container runtime on the roboRIO, and set of utilities in the *wpi* directory for interfacing WPILib robots with OSGi.

 ## Team Adoption